johnong04/silverguard/memory.md

 - [!] **Layout Stability:** Anchored Input Area OUTSIDE the message `ScrollView` to prevent growing chat history from pushing the input field off-screen during autoscrolls.
 - [!] **UX Micro-interactions:** Use staggered `scrollToEnd` (immediate + 100ms delay) to ensure scrolls occur AFTER layout transitions finish.
 - [!] **Android WebView Camera Limitation:** `navigator.mediaDevices.getUserMedia` is undefined for local HTML in Android WebView because it's not treated as a secure (HTTPS) context. **Solution:** Hosted the MediaPipe HTML on Vercel at `https://umsic-blond.vercel.app/mediapipe-pose.html`.
 The app now uses this URL for Android Vision Engine.
+- [!] **Simulation Workflow:** Added a shared `triggerFallResponse` function in `VisionEngine.tsx`.
+Both the MediaPipe "Fall Detected" message and the "Emergency Alert" button use this function, allowing for instant testing of the response UI without needing a physical fall simulation.
+- [!] **Animation Stability:** When using NativeWind v4 animations (`animate-strobe`) on Android, always use `Animated.View` and preferably direct Reanimated styles (`useAnimatedStyle`) to avoid interop crashes where styles are passed to standard components.